Surprise Proposal in Portugal: Step-by-Step Guide

 Practical rule

-- Arrive 15 minutes early to avoid rushing and to scout the exact spot.
+- Arrive 15 minutes early to scout the exact spot without rushing.

-- Plan a 10-minute buffer for traffic, parking, or a slower walk.
+- 10-minute buffer for traffic, parking, or a slower walk.

-- Keep your phone on silent and avoid checking messages in front of your partner.
+- Keep your phone on silent — avoid checking messages in front of your partner.

 The best cover stories are simple and believable.
-You want your partner to feel relaxed, not suspicious.
-Two approaches consistently work well.
+You want your partner relaxed, not suspicious.
+Two approaches work consistently well.

 Option A: The scenic walk